michaeljoseph/a-brief-history-of-the-word/talk/notes.md

 - Bayes theorem using the internet as a rulebase / corpus

-#39 movies and motivation: terminator, matrix, the culture
+#38 movies: terminator, matrix
-The twin ideas of repeated, tweaked and iterated cycles of a human virtual reality simulation (or social network) and
+These twin ideas of repeated, tweaked and iterated cycles of a human virtual reality simulation (or social network) and

 # prime source=figured out the matrix
 segue:the original

+#39 consciousness
+- koch: theory of consciousness
+- AI: neural nets, bayes, [neuron], (un)supervised learning deep learning (cats on youtube)
+- BCI: tan le, experiment with keyboard / game,
+- nanotech
+- robotics: cheetah robot (boston dynamics)
+- human brain project; brain structure; neocortical columns
-#40 meta programming
+- meta programming

 Meta programming is just an expression of a computer language which is just another language
 And Ray has already taught computers how to understand our messy, involved,